Cochrane, Alberta: Demographics

+Ethnicity

 Arts and culture

 Cochrane Ranche provided the corral setting for the 1954 National Film Board of Canada documentary Corral, by Colin Low, whose father had worked as a foreman at the ranch.
 This film played theatrically across Canada and was named Best Documentary at the Venice Film Festival.

 Cochrane houses attractions such as Cochrane Ranche Historic Site and Bert Sheppard Stockmen's Foundation Library And Archives, located in the Cochrane Ranchehouse.

 Cochrane is home to many annual events each year: